A group of students work together in a library

 Credit cards for first-time borrowers

-Even if you’re eighteen, some credit cards require a credit history and higher income levels to apply, something not all first-time borrowers have.
+Even if you’re 18, some credit cards require a credit history and higher income levels to apply, something not all first-time borrowers have.
 However, there are specific credit cards for young adults with limited income who have yet to establish credit.

 Secured cards: A secured credit card requires a deposit equal to the credit limit approved by the credit card company, which protects the lender if you fail to pay your debt.
 And a secured card often comes with a lower spending limit and a higher interest rate than a regular credit card.
 Still, some secured rewards credit cards offer cash back on everyday purchases.
-And as long as the card issuer reports your payment activity to a credit bureau, a secured card can help you build credit with responsible use.1
+And as long as the card issuer reports your payment activity to a credit bureau, a secured card can help you build credit with responsible use.

 Getting a credit card as an authorized user

 You can become an authorized user on someone else’s credit card account with no income or credit history required.
-Even teens under eighteen may qualify.
+Even teens under 18 may qualify.
 Becoming an authorized user is simple: a primary cardmember requests to add you, and the card issuer sends you a card you can use for purchases.

 Applying for your first credit card

-Once you’ve decided on a card that fits your needs, you can apply online.
 Applying for a credit card is relatively straightforward.
-You’ll need to provide basic personal and financial information on your credit card application, such as your Social Security number and income, plus any additional information applicable to the credit card, like proof of enrollment if you’re applying for a student credit card.
+You’ll need to provide basic financial and personal information on your credit card application, such as your Social Security number and income, plus any additional information applicable to the credit card, like proof of enrollment in college if you’re applying for a student credit card.

 How long does it take to get a credit card?

-Ultimately, it can take up to thirty days to get approval or denial from a credit card company.
+Ultimately, it can take up to 30 days to get approval or denial from a credit card company.
 If approved, you’ll typically receive your new credit card in the mail within two weeks.
 There may also be a simple activation process that requires you to call the issuer.

-Once you’re eighteen, deciding when to apply for a credit card is up to you.
+Once you’re 18, deciding when to apply for a credit card is up to you.
 Understanding your options based on income and credit history can help you choose the best credit card for your situation.
-Whether you start with a secured or student credit card, or become an authorized user (even before eighteen), spending responsibly and making on-time payments are vital to building good credit and realizing your financial potential.
+Whether you start with a secured or student credit card, or become an authorized user (even before 18), spending responsibly and making on-time payments are vital to building good credit and realizing your financial potential.

 Was this article helpful?

-Thank you for your feedback!
+Thank you for your feedback